Could giant ‘Chinese spy balloon’ be linked to Montana’s nuclear missile sites?

 It had first flown over the Aleutian Islands, through Canada, and into Montana.

-The official said the balloon – the identity of which has yet to independently confirmed – was still over the US but declined to say where it is now, Reuters said.
+The official said the balloon – which China confirmed responsibility for – was still over the US but declined to say where it is now, Reuters said.
 Officials said steps had been taken to “protect against the collection of sensitive information”.

 Montana has long been the location for some of the US’s nuclear arsenal and is home to one of three known major nuclear missile silo fields.
 The other two are in Wyoming and North Dakota.